tomgeorge/gttd/README.md

 Install [atom](http://atom.io) and the [remote-sync](https://github.com/yongkangchen/remote-sync) plugin for it.
 I used to use atom, I like VScode not.

+Configure aformentioned remote-sync plugin.
+It's a good idea to exlucde `node_modules` and other ephemeral directories (dist, coverage, etc.) from the sync.

 `vagrant up && vagrant ssh`

 `tmux -2` if you so desire for multiple panes.